Last verified: today

 What the Science Says

 Casein is the primary protein found in cow's milk, making up about 80% of milk's protein content.
-It digests slowly, releasing amino acids steadily over several hours, which makes it popular as a pre-sleep protein to support overnight muscle recovery.
-Research suggests milk protein supplementation (including casein) can modestly reduce total cholesterol, triglycerides, and systolic blood pressure, and pre-sleep casein intake combined with probiotics may improve anaerobic power and lower-body strength in athletes.
+It digests slowly, releasing amino acids steadily over several hours, which makes it popular as a pre-sleep protein source for muscle recovery and strength.
+Research also suggests milk protein supplementation, including casein, can modestly reduce total cholesterol, triglycerides, and systolic blood pressure in adults.

 What It Doesn't Do